 The employer shall promptly notify an employee of the right to seek a second medical opinion after each occasion that an initial physician conducts a medical examination or consultation for the purpose of medical removal or restriction.

-A physician's opinion letter is required (see Chapter 10 of this manual for a sample letter).
+A physician's opinion letter is required.